michaljerabek/1-2-3/README.md

 ---

-The extension also adds commands into the `Edit` menu.
+The extension also adds commands into the `Edit` menu and a button into the toolbar.
+This can be changed in the editor preferences.